-I’m organizing a series of guest posts in honour of the 200th anniversary of Jane Austen’s Northanger Abbey and Persuasion.
-I hope you’ll join me from December 2017 to June 2018 for conversations about the novels!
-There’s more information about the series here: “Youth and Experience: Northanger Abbey and Persuasion.“
+Between December 2017 and June 2018, I hosted a celebration in honour of the 200th anniversary of Jane Austen’s Northanger Abbey and Persuasion.
+There’s more information about the guest posts in the series here: “Youth and Experience: Northanger Abbey and Persuasion.“

 In November 2017, along with Naomi of Consumed By Ink, I co-hosted a readalong for L.M.
 Montgomery’s 1926 novel The Blue Castle.
 Please see “An Invitation to Read The Blue Castle, by L.M.
 Montgomery” and “‘Going in for realities’ in L.M.
 Montgomery’s The Blue Castle.”